roovo/obsidian-card-board/README.md

 - Uses regular tasks/subtasks wherever they are in your vault.
 - Shows them on kanban style boards.
-- Two column types supported:
+- Two column types supported (any combination can be on a single board):
   - Date based (with daily/periodic notes support).
-  - Tag based (uses `#tags` to define columns).
+  - Tag based (use `#tags` to define columns).

 ## New
-- Choose files or directories to ignore when loading tasks from files.
-Handy if you use templates which contain tasks.
+- Choose files or directories to ignore when loading tasks from notes.
+Handy if you use templates which contain tasks that you don't want to see on your boards.
 - Confirmation step added when deleting cards.
-- Use local time when marking tasks as complete.
+- Can now choose to use either local or UTC time when marking tasks as complete.
-- Show the year of a task on the card if it is not due in the current year.
+- Shows the year of a task on the card if it is not due in the current year.

-- Bugfix: filter definitions dropdown is now scrollable
+- Bugfix: filter definitions dropdown is now scrollable.
-- Bugfix: card content respects _Text Font_ setting in
+- Bugfix: card content respects the _Text Font_ setting in Obsidian _Appearance_ settings.
-  Obsidian _Appearance_ settings
-- Bugfix: use Obsidian _Font size_ setting to determine
-  CardBoard font size.
+- Bugfix: use Obsidian _Font size_ for the CardBoard font size.
-- Bugfix: fix issue where cards which move columns when the date changes loose their content.
+- Bugfix: fix issue where cards which move columns when the date changes (at midnight) loose their content.
-- Bugfix: (hopefully) fixed issues with where cards appear on the board when there is an `Other Tags` column on the board.
+- Bugfix: (hopefully) fixed issues with where cards could appear in unexpected columns when there is an `Other Tags` column.

 ![date based board screenshot](/images/dateBoard.png?raw=true)